Pacheco95/khronos-vulkan-tutorial-cpp/README.md

 > [!IMPORTANT]
 > If a bug was found during the development of the current branch, the fix **will not be applied to previous branches**.
-> Instead, the next branch that fixes the bug will have a bugfix notice in the table of content below.
+> Instead, the next branch that fixes the bug will have a bugfix notice (🐞) in the table of contents below.

 * [Development environment](https://github.com/Pacheco95/khronos-vulkan-tutorial-cpp/tree/linux/01-development-environment)
 * Setup